Upper School World Language

 Open to: Grades 9-12

-Prerequisite: Spanish IV, or approval of teacher and department chair
+Prerequisites: Spanish III/III Honors or beyond, or approval of teacher and department chair

-Spanish V is designed for Spanish students who want to continue their studies of advanced grammar topics and to improve their reading and writing skills through literature, film and current events.
-Students continue to study complex grammar topics including the preterite vs. the imperfect and the subjunctive and indicative moods.
-Students read and analyze short stories by Gabriel García Márquez, Isabel Allende, Jorge Luis Borges, and Julio Cortázar and also read several chapters of Miguel de Cervantes’ famous novel, El ingenioso hidalgo don Quijote de la Mancha.
-Students submit literary analyses and investigate and present current events from the Spanish-speaking world.
-This course is taught in Spanish and students are expected to discuss and write only in Spanish as well.
-Activities include writing a modern Quijote-like adventure and a school president speech and formally analyzing readings through written essays.
-Students also watch authentic short films and videoclips based on our readings.
+Spanish IV/V Honors is a combined class that is designed for Spanish students who want to continue their studies of advanced grammar topics and to improve their reading and writing skills through poetry, literature, film and current events.
+This course follows a two-year sequence, such that students can enroll in and enjoy both levels of the class.
+Students will continue to study complex grammar topics including the preterite vs. the imperfect and the subjunctive and indicative moods as they read short stories and poetry from acclaimed authors such as Gabriel García Márquez, Isabel Allende, Jorge Luis Borges, Julio Cortázar, and Carlos Fuentes, Pablo Neruda, Federico García Lorca, Ernesto Cardenal, Rubén Darío and others.
+Students will analyze this literature in written essays and in seminars.
+They will also have opportunities to recite poems.
+Additionally, students will investigate and discuss current events from the Spanish-speaking world.
+This course is taught exclusively in Spanish and students are expected to discuss and write only in Spanish.

-Advanced Topics Spanish: Language and Culture through Literature and Media
+AT Spanish: Language and Culture through Literature and Media (Year Long)

 Open to: Grades 11 & 12

-Advanced Topics Spanish: The Pursuit of Social Justice and Equality in the Spanish-speaking World
+AT Spanish: The Pursuit of Social Justice and Equality in the Spanish-speaking World (Year Long)

 Open to: Grades 11 & 12